 High Ropes Course in Mayrhofen

 Have you done a high ropes course?
 I admittedly hadn’t until I moved to Germany.
 They’re starting to pop up in North America.
 I did a great one near Las Vegas.
 They’re a series of obstacles high in the trees where each obstacle is different.
 They require good balance and problem solving as you shakily make your way along a narrow rope like a tightrope walker.
+It’s a great thing to do in Zillertal.

 I love these so much because my first thought is always, there’s no way that I can do that.
 But someone, one shaky step at a time, I do.
 The confidence that I gain on a high ropes course stays with me long after I’ve finished.